 In the last decade, social media has exponentially grown to such a point that it is no longer just a way to cultivate connections with family and friends.
 It is now a key part of every successful business model.
-Failing to plan a social media strategy for your brand development is a marketing disaster.
+Failing to plan a social media brand engagement strategy is a marketing disaster.
 Regardless of your personal thoughts about social media, it now forms an integral part of how your target audience will engage with your brand.

 In the same way that social media platforms have continued to evolve in recent years, so too have social media trends.
-Furthermore, each year, with advances in technology and the manner in which consumers absorb information, marketers have to continually adapt to stay ahead of the curve.
+Furthermore, each year, with advances in technology and the manner in which consumers absorb information, marketers, as well as web design companies, have to continually adapt to stay ahead of the curve.

 Make no mistake, nurturing a brand/customer relationship is a fine art.

-The following are a selection of just a few best practices to help you to effectively engage with your audience:
+The following is a selection of just a few best practices to help you effectively engage with your audience:

 Regardless of the social media platform, studies have shown that the use of images in a post greatly increases the interaction rate.
 Not only do images capture attention and draw viewers to your post but visual content also aids with information retention.